-i. to a third party (except as otherwise provided in the Relationship Agreement) with the written consent of the other party;

-- ii. to such party's legal, accounting, insurance and other professional advisers; - iii. to the tax or VAT authorities, any regulatory authority, and any other governmental or public authority or officer; - iv. where required, in connection with any legal proceedings; - v. to the extent required to comply with any law or regulation or if required to obtain or maintain a listing of securities on any stock exchange; and - vi. where it ceases to be confidential, in particular due to disclosure to the market.
+- i. to a third party (except as otherwise provided in the Relationship Agreement) with the written consent of the other party; - ii. to such party's legal, accounting, insurance and other professional advisers; - iii. to the tax or VAT authorities, any regulatory authority, and any other governmental or public authority or officer; - iv. where required, in connection with any legal proceedings; - v. to the extent required to comply with any law or regulation or if required to obtain or maintain a listing of securities on any stock exchange; and - vi. where it ceases to be confidential, in particular due to disclosure to the market.

-The Relationship Agreement will cease to have effect, save for certain provisions which survive termination, if ME SGPS ceases to hold, directly or indirectly, at least 30 per cent. of the Company's Ordinary Shares or voting rights or if the Ordinary Shares of the Company cease to be admitted to the Official List.
+The Relationship Agreement will cease to have effect if ME SGPS ceases to hold, directly or indirectly, at least 50.1 per cent. of the Company's Shares or voting rights or if the Shares of the Company cease to be admitted to listing and trading on Euronext Amsterdam.
+Further, if the Relationship Agreement is not terminated earlier in accordance with its terms, then, at any time following its third anniversary, following the request of any party to it, the parties will review the Relationship Agreement and consider mutually acceptable terms for its continuation, following which the Relationship Agreement may be terminated by either party giving the other not less than three months notice.

 ME SGPS has acknowledged that, for the duration of the Relationship Agreement, the Company intends to include in each annual financial report published by it a statement made by the Company's Board of Directors confirming either that the independence provisions contained in the Relationship Agreement have been complied with throughout the accounting period covered by such annual financial report or that such provisions have not been so complied with.
-The Relationship Agreement also provides that where any independent Non-Executive Director of the Company disagrees with any such confirmation of compliance, that fact shall also be disclosed by the Company in its relevant annual financial report.
+The Relationship Agreement also provides that where any independent Non Executive Director of the Company disagrees with any such confirmation of compliance, that fact shall also be disclosed by the Company in its relevant annual financial report.

-The Relationship Agreement provides that for so long as ME SGPS, together with any of its subsidiary undertakings, holds at least five per cent. of the Ordinary Shares of the Company, the Company will, if ME SGPS notifies it in writing of its intention to dispose of its Ordinary Shares of the Company, co-operate with and provide assistance reasonably requested by ME SGPS in connection with any proposed disposal by it of the Company's Ordinary Shares (including, without limitation, participation by members of the Board of Directors of the Company or its senior management in the preparation of a prospectus, discussions with potential investors and roadshow presentations), provided that (i) the Company's reasonable costs and expenses incurred in providing such assistance shall be reimbursed by ME SGPS upon written request, and (ii) the Company and its representatives are consulted by ME SGPS as to the timing, size, and manner of the proposed share disposal and ME SGPS complies, to the extent practicable, with all reasonable requirements of the Company in relation thereto.
+The Relationship Agreement provides that for so long as ME SGPS, together with any of its subsidiary undertakings, holds at least five per cent. of the Shares of the Company, the Company will, if ME SGPS notifies it in writing of its intention to dispose of its Shares of the Company, cooperate with and provide assistance reasonably requested by ME SGPS in connection with any proposed disposal by it of the Company's Shares (including, without limitation, participation by members of the Board of Directors of the Company or its senior management in the preparation of a prospectus, discussions with potential investors and roadshow presentations), provided that (i) the

+Company's reasonable costs and expenses incurred in providing such assistance shall be reimbursed by ME SGPS upon written request, and (ii) the Company and its representatives are consulted by ME SGPS as to the timing, size, and manner of the proposed share disposal and ME SGPS complies, to the extent practicable, with all reasonable requirements of the Company in relation thereto.
+This provision shall survive termination of the Relationship Agreement.